spaceteams/zap/README.md

 ### Schema Definitions and Type Inference

-To get started you only need a few schema types and some utility functions.
-Have a look at this user type
+To get started you only need to know a few schema types and some utility functions.
+Have a look at this user schema

 ```ts
 const user = object({